XJF2332/GOT-OCR-2-GUI/README-en.md

 ## Simple Tutorial

-> For GUI users, the tutorial is in the GUI, you can just open the GUI and follow the instructions
+For GUI users, the tutorial is in the GUI, you can **just open the GUI** and follow the instructions.
+Here are tutorials for CLI users.

 ### **Modes**